junxit/us-congress-bills-116/bill.md

 ## § 2.
 Mental Health Crisis Stabilization

 - **(a)** *Planning and implementation grants* Title I of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C.
 10101 et seq.) is amended by inserting after part NN the following:
-- **(b)** *National criminal justice and mental health training and technical assistance* Section 2992(c)(3) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C.
-10652(c)(3)) is amended by inserting before the semicolon at the end the following: “, which may include interventions designed to enhance access to medication.”.